Building a Winning Organizational Culture

 Organizations with strong positive cultures out-perform peer companies in the marketplace, their employee engagement and retention measures are superior, and they are perceived by the communities in which they operate as excellent citizens.

-Join us on Nov.
-8 for a one-day, professional development workshop, “Building a Winning Culture,” and examine culture tribes in depth and understand which tribal stage your work units – and yourself – are in.
-The workshop also covers the Dunbar Number, a fascinating lens to view the optimal sizes of work units.
+Learn more about successful organizational culture in "Building a Winning Culture," a one-day virtual workshop which examines culture tribes in-depth and aims to help participants understand which tribal stage your work units – and yourself – are in.
+This workshop also covers the Dunbar Number, a fascinating lens to view the optimal sizes of work units.
 Let’s just say 150 is a verrrrrrry important number.

 About the Author

 Lee C. Stuart, D.B.A., is the leadership instructor at the KU Edwards Campus.
 He develops and delivers training on a variety of leadership, management and communications topics for working professionals.
 He combines years of experience as an executive in the for-profit and nonprofit sectors with the latest in scholarly thought on leadership.